ecolab-nus/lisa/README.md

 1. Go to cgra_me directory (lisa/cgra_me).
 Activate environment by ``./cgrame_env``.
 2. Activate environment: ``conda activate lisa``
-3. Run the mapper. ``$CGRA_MAPPER -m 2 --II 20 --inef --arch_name cgra_me_4_4 -g ./benchmarks/polybench/cholesky/my_graph_loop.dot b --xml ./arch/simple/target_arch/arch-homo-orth_4_4.xml --cgra_x 6 --cgra_y 6`` (Note, as the outmost PEs in this arch are I/O ports, we mark the CGRA as 4x4 CGRA though it has 6x6 size.)
+3. Run the mapper. ``$CGRA_MAPPER -m 2 --II 20 --inef --arch_name cgra_me_4_4 -g ./benchmarks/polybench/cholesky/my_graph_loop.dot  --xml ./arch/simple/target_arch/arch-homo-orth_4_4.xml --cgra_x 6 --cgra_y 6`` (Note, as the outmost PEs in this arch are I/O ports, we mark the CGRA as 4x4 CGRA though it has 6x6 size.)

-# Protability: workflow to use LISA for a new accelerator
+# Portability: workflow to use LISA for a new accelerator
 Let us say we have a new accelerator- 8x8 CGRA in CGRA-ME.
 And we name it as cgra_me_8_8.
 We have created this arch in cgra_me ( ``cgra_me/arch/simple/target_arch/arch-homo-orth_8_8.xml ``).

 ## Generate GNN train set for LISA.